 • cultural competency professional development

 As a Closing the Achievement Gap (CTAG) initiative, the Students of Promise program targets African American, Latino students and others entering high school.
-Currently, the program is offered in the Cleveland Heights – University Heights, Garfield Heights, Maple Heights, and Warrensville Heights school districts in Cuyahoga County, Ohio, with the goal to expand into other school districts and expand the model at the middle school level.
+Currently, the program is offered in the Cleveland Heights – University Heights, Garfield Heights, Maple Heights, Warrensville Heights and East Cleveland school districts in Cuyahoga County, Ohio, with the goal to expand into other school districts and expand the model at the middle school level.
 Targeted students for the Students of Promise program may meet at least one of the following risk factors:

 - absent 25+ days the previous school year